Promoting and Teaching British Values at Westmeads

 We support each child to become as independent as possible so that they are encouraged to become good and valued citizens.
 We endeavour to demonstrate that everyone has rights; this includes the right to say ‘No’ when appropriate.

-Some children will be able to take responsibility for particular roles, such as monitors, buddies or Eco warriors.
+Some children will be able to take responsibility for particular roles, such as monitors, buddies, Sports Leaders or a member of the Eco Team.
 Learning to do things independently is an important part of learning to understand yourself.
 We believe that in fostering a careful and helpful environment and encouraging independence we can boost and nurture a healthy self-esteem.

 Whether it be through their choice of learning challenge, how to record their work, choosing which of our many extra-curricular activities to participate in or what to eat at lunchtime, our children are given the freedom to make many choices.